 This reconsecration service is by donation.
 If you wish to have your personal Tara Wealth Vase reconsecrated, please register and then:

-If you are overseas, please email us a photo of your Tara Wealth Vase by 1st of November so we can print the photo and put it on the altar for blessing on that day.
+Due to the lockdown, we will use the method of reconsecrating vases by photo (which we usually did for people who lived overseas or out of town).
+Please email us a photo of your Tara Wealth Vase no later than 3 days in advance so that we can print the photo and put it on the altar for blessing on that day.
 Prior to the day of the puja here, please make sure your vase and the area it is placed in is clean and we welcome you to refresh the offerings around the vase.

 Annual Tara Wealth Vase Puja